RuiAAPeres/SaferFonts/README.md

 This approach is error prone and inherently invites for duplication.

-1. We could easily mispell `"ArialMT"`
+1. We could easily mispell `"ArialMT"`.
-2. If we need to use the same font in some other place, we could potential have duplication
+2. If we need to use the same font in some other place, we might be tempted to just copy/paste it.

 SaferFonts, in this case, just bundles the font in a convinient enum that you can use: